Dry lining stud partition walls is a project any homeowner can take on. All you need is the right tools, materials, and this dry lining guide.

 1. Measure, Mark and Cut Plasterboard

-- Lay a plasterboard sheet on the floor and measure 12mm less than the floor-to-ceiling height.
+- Lay a board on the floor.
+Measure 12mm less than the floor-to-ceiling height.

 - Using a sharp knife and straight edge, cut along the marked line.
 Only cut through the top paper layer, no deeper.